EnjayDmn/nlib/README.md

 # NLIB Perl Application Framework
 #

-This is a very hand-crafted application framework.
+This is a very hand-crafted application framework purely written in Perl.

 Features: